seanblanchfield/tfi-gtfs/README.md

 - Workers will generally only be blocked on network I/O with redis, which is minimal.
 To compensate for this, consider increasing the number of requests that can be simultaneously served by `server.py` by increasing `WORKERS` to 2 or 3.
 - To allow multiple CPU cores to be used, you will need to launch multiple instances of `server.py`.
 This is due to the python [Global Interpreter Lock](https://superfastpython.com/gil-removed-from-python/) (GIL).
 - If launching multiple instances, use *Redis* to avoid duplicating all the schedule data in each process.
-Also, avoid duplicating work of parsing schedule data and polling the live API from each process by configuring just one of the processes with the desired `DOWNLOAD_SCHEDULE` and `POLLING_INTERVAL`, and set the `POLLING_INTERVAL` to a very high value in all the other processes (3153600000 == 100 years in seconds).
+Also, avoid duplicating work of parsing schedule data and polling the live API from each process by configuring just one of the processes with the desired `POLLING_INTERVAL`, and set it to a very high value in all the other processes (3153600000 == 100 years in seconds).

 ## Developing